 You’ll find a selection of units in each of these sections, with links towards our detailed reviews and Amazon pages where you can find user reviews and updated configurations/prices for each specific model.
 Our content is user-supported, and buying from our links allows us to continue to provide useful articles and reviews such as this one.

-The Thinnest and Lightest 14-inch and 15-inch laptops
+The Thinnest and Lightest 15-inch and 14-inch laptops

-While I wouldn’t primarily recommend going for the lightest and especially the thinnest laptop in a specific class without accounting for everything else, in his section we’ll just touch on these ultraportable 14 and 15-inch models and talk about their particularities and potential quirks that you must consider in your decision.
+While I wouldn’t primarily recommend going for the lightest and especially the thinnest laptop in a specific class without accounting for everything else, in this section we’ll discuss these ultraportable 14 and 15-inch models and talk about their particularities and potential quirks that you must consider in your decision.

-My nit with ultra-lightweight laptops is that some of the OEMs tend to sometimes sacrifice the build quality, features, and battery size in order to get their devices under a certain weight limit.
+My main nit with ultra-lightweight laptops is that some of the OEMs tend to sometimes sacrifice the build quality and battery size in order to get their devices under a certain weight limit.
+But there are exceptions.

-The same happens on the thinner models, and that’s even more problematic if you’re looking for a thin performance/gaming notebook, as the thinner the chassis, the less space is available inside for the components and the thermal designs required to properly run those components in sustained loads.
+The same happens on the thinner models, and that’s even more problematic if you’re looking for a thin performance/gaming notebook, as the thinner the chassis, the less space available inside for the components and the thermal modules required to properly run those components in sustained loads.

 So with that in mind, here’s a list of the lightest 14 and 15-inch options currently available in stores.
-I’ve set the limit at 1.15 kilo (2.5 lbs) for the 14-inch ultrabooks and at 1.5 kilos (3.5 lbs) for the full-size 15-inch laptops, and we’re covering more options in our dedicated article about the lightest laptops in general, available over here.
+I’ve set the limit at 1.2 kilos (2.65 lbs) for the 14-inch ultrabooks and at 1.7 kilos (3.7 lbs) for the full-size 15-inch laptops, and we’re covering more options in our dedicated article about the lightest laptops in general, available over here.
+I’ve also mostly included latest-generation devices in here and only some of the better-value lightweight older models, even if you which might not find those new in stores, though.

 Model | Type | Characteristics | Weight |